Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 This endpoint:
 1. Checks if the kin has a Git repository (.git directory)
-2. Uses `git log` to retrieve the commit history
+2. Uses `git log` to retrieve the commit history with statistics
 3. Returns up to 50 most recent commits, ordered by date (latest first)
-4. Each commit includes only its message
+4. Each commit includes:
+   - The commit message
+   - Short hash for reference
+   - Date of the commit
+   - Change statistics:
+     - Number of files changed
+     - Number of lines added (insertions)
+     - Number of lines deleted (deletions)
+     - List of changed files with per-file statistics

 ### Analyze Message